List of Athletics broadcasters: Radio

-Robert Buan held the position of Athletics' broadcasting manager from 1995 to ~ 2006.
+Robert Buan held the position of Athletics' broadcasting manager from 1995 to 2010.
 He also hosted the "Extra Innings" postgame radio talk show, which fans called to talk about the A's with Buan or a guest.
 The show often emanated from the stadium or in a studio, and certain select ones were broadcast from local bars or restaurants before a live audience.
 He also did Internet-only play-by-play of spring training games.
 He was succeeded by Chris Townsend and Rick Tittle.

 King, a native of Bloomington, Illinois, was perhaps the most well-known sports announcer in the Bay Area, having previously handled play-by-play work for football's Oakland and Los Angeles Raiders (1966–1992) and basketball's San Francisco and Golden State Warriors (1962–1983).
 His trademark catchphrase "Holy Toledo!" was familiar to Northern California sports fans for over forty years.
 King and his fellow Athletics radio announcers, Ken Korach and Ray Fosse, were ranked as the second-best broadcast team in the American League by USA Today in 2005.

 Television

-A's games are telecast on NBC Sports California.
+A's games are telecast on NBC Sports California, with 15 games simulcast on KVVU-TV in Las Vegas in preparation for the team's move.

-As of 2022, Glen Kuiper, brother of San Francisco Giants broadcaster Duane, is the A's television play-by-play announcer, and Dallas Braden is the A's television color commentator.
 From 1986 to 2021, former major league catcher, Ray Fosse analyzed the games.
-When not doing so in the television booth, Fosse adds to the radio broadcast team.
-Scott Reiss hosts A's Pregame Live and A's Postgame Live with analyst Eric Chavez; Chavez was also scheduled to substitute for Fosse as game analyst on 20 telecasts per season.
+When not doing so in the television booth, Fosse added to the radio broadcast team.
+Chris Townsend hosts "A's Cast Live", the A's Radio Network pre- and postgame shows, and is an in-studio host for NBC Sports California for select broadcasts.

-In August of 2021, Ray Fosse announced that he has been battling cancer for the past 16 years, and that he would 'take a step away' from broadcasting effective immediately in order to concentrate on his fight against the disease.
+In August 2021, Fosse announced that he battled cancer for the past 16 years, and that he would 'take a step away' from broadcasting effective immediately in order to concentrate on his fight against the disease.
 Fosse died on October 13, 2021.

+In 2024, the Athletics hired Jenny Cavnar to be their play-by-play announcer, making her the first female full-time play-by-play announcer in MLB.